omardelarosa/code-music-demos/public/slides.md

 --

--   I'm a Senior Software Engineer at Spotify. 🎶
+-   I'm a Senior Engineer at Spotify. 🎶

 --